Jamesrx33/Pewlett-Hackard-Analysis/README.md

 ---
 ## Overview
 This report will enumerate the current retirment-age employees at Pewlett Hackerd on a per department basis and identify employees who are eligible for a Mentorship Program based on a 1965 birthdate.
-The business impact of the "silver tsunami" will be provided in the summary section, along with pertinent query suggestions for additional analysis.
+The results of our analysis are displayed below and a Summary statement addresses the busines impact of the "silver tsunami."
+Finally, additional query suggestions are provided for further pertinent analysis.

 ---
 ## **<p align="center">Retirement-Age Employees per Department</p>**